Hafiz0073/mongose-project-setup-crud/README.md

-We can create CRUD Model some steps
+We can create CRUD Model following some steps

 Need to install some Depenencies
 Cors